Eugieno/my-bootstrap-portfolio/README.md

 # my-bootstrap-portfolio

 ## What problem was solved
-As a web developer, I want to optimise (minimise) the development time for my Personal portfolio webpage without making compromises to responsive design and accessibility.
+As a student web developer, I want to optimise (minimise) the development time for my Personal portfolio webpage without making compromises to responsive design and accessibility features.

 ## Why is this important
  It is important beacause I want to be able to build, test and deploy web applications with a pace and precision that meets the taste of future clients and customers and yet creates the best user experience for end-users of these web applications.

  ## How was the problem solved
- The problem was solved by applying relevant components from boostrap 4 framework and customising them using CSS overrides.
+ The problem was solved by applying relevant components from boostrap 4 framework and customising them using CSS overrides in the proccess of re-creating the webpage.

  The webpage has 4 major sections namely Header, About me, Work (or portfolio) and Footer.
 These sections are coded sequentially according to the below issues;